 A day in the National Gallery, London – working on Rephael’s painting for 2hrs – St Catherine of Alexandria, c.1507/08 Oil on panel, 71x 56 cm

-Working on a Macbook with a jpeg on Google already of the master’s work, is already there!
-May be the color sitting is a bit wrong but what we need to have is there already.
+Working on a Macbook with a jpeg on Google already of the master’s work is already there!
+Maybe the colour sitting is a bit wrong but what we need to have is there already.
 A copy of the artwork, how may I learn from this?
 Rules of the day, no photographing or video allow!